 So, you take the oil cap off of your valve cover, to top off your oil.

-Then, you find milky creamy white stuff, coating the underside of the oil cap and down into the filler hole.
+Then, you find milky creamy white stuff, coating the bottom of the oil cap and down into the filler hole.

 So, what is this white stuff and what is it doing in my oil system?
 In most cases, the white stuff is moisture.

 The real question is, how did moisture, causing white stuff, get in your engine.
 Actually, it is something which is very common.
 First, determine how the moisture got into the engine.
 Because, that will tell you whether this is nothing to worry about or if it’s something more serious.
 Causes can range from, condensation from weather changes, to a blown head gasket.

 Sometimes you might just end up, topping up your engine oil between oil changes.
 It is during such times, that you might notice that your oil cap has a milky, creamy white stuff.